Summary

 White Pollen:

 Ocimum basilicum.
-Specifically, some cultivars, but not all, are easily characterized by the crinkled and ruffled shape of their leaves. (“Mammoth”, “Napoletano” et “Laitue”); by the very purple color of their leaves (“Purple Rubin”, “Osmin”, “Rosie”, “Purple Ruffles”, etc); by the globular shape of their plants (“Grec”, “Floral White Spires”); by very small leaves (“Grec”, “Latino”); by floral clusters with very dense cymes (“Cardinal”).
+Specifically, some cultivars, but not all, are easily characterized by the crinkled and ruffled shape of their leaves. (“Mammoth”, “Napoletano” et “Laitue”); by the very purple color of their leaves (“Purple Rubin”, “Osmin”, “Rosie”, “Purple Ruffles”, etc); by the globular shape of their plants (“Grec”, “Floral White Spires”); by very small leaves (“Grec”, “Latino”); by floral clusters with very dense cymes (“Cardinal”, “Magical Michael”).

 It is sometimes difficult to distinguish between Ocimum basilicum and Ocimum americanum.
-Using a macro lens, it is possible to see that their calyxes and bracts are quite different.
+Using a macro lens, it is possible to see that their calyxes are quite different.

 Ocimum americanum.
-Specifically, some cultivars, but not all, are easily characterized by the small size of their flowers in Ocimum americanum sp. americanum; by a chemotype predominantly containing Citral in Ocimum americanum sp. pilosum; by a chemotype predominantly containing Camphor in Ocimum americanum sp. americanum.
+Specifically, some cultivars, but not all, are easily characterized by the small size of their flowers in Ocimum americanum var. americanum; by a chemotype predominantly containing Citral in Ocimum americanum var. pilosum; by a chemotype predominantly containing Camphor in Ocimum americanum var. americanum.

 In Ocimum basilicum and Ocimum americanum, the anthers are also white or creamy white in color.